 The idea behind this Christmas tree decorated by Amy at Homey Oh My is "less is more."
 The blogger kept the decorations to three different styles of ornaments.
 The result is a tree that oozes understated elegance.
 Notice the gift wrap?
 The blogger repurposed the discarded pages from her Stendig calendar.

 A mix of white and metallic ornaments give this elegant holiday tree by the ladies at the Crafting Chicks beautiful dimension by breaking up the greenery.
 The large gold snowflakes are perfect for filling all of the empty spots between branches.Continue to 21 of 29 below.

 23 of 29

 Tiny toys and miniature figures, which you can pick up for cheap at most dollar stores, make surprisingly adorable Christmas decorations.
 Case in point, this DIY dinosaur ornament by Kari at Rad + the Rest.
 To make the teensy creature stand out, the blogger painted it a metallic shade of blue.

 Modern Farmhouse Christmas Tree

 This modern farmhouse Christmas tree by Liz at Love Grows Wild puts a modern twist on traditional holiday decorating.
-To trick is to mix simple, oversized ornaments with natural textures.
-Here, large white baubles dangle between pine cones and burlap ribbon.Continue to 28 of 34 below.
+The trick is to mix simple, oversized ornaments with natural textures.
+Here, large white baubles dangle between pine cones and burlap ribbon.Continue to 25 of 29 below.